hmc-cs111-spring2023/project-carsonfrench/notebooks/Notebook1.md

 issues in your project?
 How will you incorporate the feedback into your work?
 Will you change something about the design, implementation, or evaluation as a result?

+One of the critiques I got is to give more specific examples of graphs that it would create.
+I figured I would do that because it is something important to sort out before I begin the project anyway.
+Also, this will really help with explaining more about the project and show why this would have an advantage over using an app.
+I also got feeback on my argument for the language due to privacy concerns.
+You could jast make an app that emphasizes privacy.
+I guess this shouldn't be used as a main argument for this language's creation.
+I just thought that would be another positive of the language even though it is the main goal I am working towards.
+Another thing I wasn't clear about was teh logging in the app itself.
+I will discuss this later in the journal.
+The feedback on what host language I should use was pretty helpful because it reinforced my own ideas.
+Overall, the feedback has really helped shape my plan of designing the language.

 ## Description

 **TODO:** Fill in this part with information about your work this week: